-Source: UNESCO (2021) Challenges and Opportunities for Women Tech Entrepreneurs in Africa: a Survey.
+Source: UNESCO & Africa Women's Forum (2021) Challenges and Opportunities for Women Entrepreneurs in Africa : a Survey of Science and Tech Usage.

-Overall, female graduates are still overrepresented in most countries in the arts and humanities, journalism and information, social sciences and health and welfare (Table 3.1).
+information, social sciences and health and welfare (Table 3.1).

 A range of actors have come up with creative ways of attracting more girls and women to the study of science and engineering.
 Here are some examples:

-- In 2016, Zimbabwe introduced free tuition and boarding fees for students in public schools taking advanced-level science subjects (see chapter 20). - In 2018, the multinational corporation Intel began inviting Costa Rican pupils in their penultimate year of secondary school to their offices to hear company engineers tell their life story and interact with them. - The Shilpa Sayura Foundation's extracurricular NextGen Girls in Technology programme provided 1 051 young women and 506 secondary school teachers across Sri Lanka with skills in machine learning, cybersecurity, design and other areas over the two years to 2020, through online and in situ courses.
+- In 2016, Zimbabwe introduced free tuition and boarding fees for students in public schools taking advanced-level science subjects (see Chapter 20). - In 2018, the multinational corporation Intel began inviting Costa Rican pupils in their penultimate year of secondary school to their offices to hear company engineers tell their life story and interact with them. - The Shilpa Sayura Foundation's extracurricular NextGen Girls in Technology programme provided 1 051 young women and 506 secondary school teachers across Sri Lanka with skills in machine learning, cybersecurity, design and other areas over the two years to 2020, through online and in situ courses.
 The foundation was awarded the UNESCO Prize for Women's and Girls' Education in 2020. - Afghanistan's Higher Education Development Project is striving for a fairer participation by women.
-Of the 336 scholarships awarded in 2018 to master's students in priority disciplines dominted by science and engineering, 35% targeted women (see chapter 21).
+Of the 336 scholarships awarded in 2018 to master's students in priority disciplines dominted by science and engineering, 35% targeted women (see Chapter 21).